jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 ```d1``` and ```d2``` are samples from ```die``` and both have type ```Int```.
 ```d1 + d2``` is a sample from ```dice```, the distribution I'm creating.

-In other words, I'm creating a new distribution just by writing code that constructs a sample from that distribution in terms of individual samples from other distributions.
+In other words, I'm creating a new distribution by writing code that constructs a single sample of the distribution from individual samples of other distributions.
 This is pretty handy!
 Lots of common distributions can be constructed this way.
 (More on that soon!)

 ### Monty Hall